Gus Atkinson: International career

-Atkinson got his first senior England call-up on 16 August 2023 for the ODI and T20I series against New Zealand.
+Atkinson received his first senior England call-up on 16 August 2023 for the ODI and T20I series against New Zealand.
 He made his T20I debut on 1 September 2023 against New Zealand in the second T20I of the four match series.
-During that match he took figures of 4/20 which were the best by an England men's bowler on T20I debut.
+During that match, he took figures of 4/20, which were the best by an England men's bowler on T20I debut.

 In September 2023, Atkinson was named in the England squad for the 2023 Cricket World Cup in India.

 In December 2023, Atkinson received his first call-up to the England Test squad for their tour of India.
 On 30 June 2024, Atkinson was named in the Test squad for the West Indies tour.
 He made his debut in the first Test at Lord's on 10 July 2024, taking seven wickets in the first innings and five in the second.
 His match figures of 12/106 were the best by an England debutant in 134 years as he made it onto the Lord's honours boards.

 He scored his maiden first-class century in the first innings of the second Test against Sri Lanka at Lord's on 30 August 2024, reaching his hundred off 103 balls.
 In doing so, he became only the sixth player to have taken five wickets in an innings, ten wickets in a match, and scored a century at the ground.
 In terms of deliveries faced, the latter was also the sixth fastest there in Test history.
 He went on to take five wickets in Sri Lanka's second innings, becoming only the third England player (the first since Ian Botham in 1984) to achieve this and score a hundred in the same Test match.

 In December 2024, Atkinson bowled a hat-trick in a Test against New Zealand, becoming the first Englishman in all Tests since 2017 to do so.
 Atkinson suffered a hamstring strain in the first Test of the 2025 English summer against Zimbabwe.
 He returned to the England team for the final Test of the India series and took a fourth five-wicket haul.